MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md

 Meshes are currently "hidden" components to the Mesh Cloud Scripting API.
 They can be created in the Unity editor, and can be manipulated by manipulating their parent game objects/Transform components, but they can't be created programmatically, nor can their properties be edited at runtime through the Mesh API.

-# Other Mesh app topics
+# Other Mesh Cloud Scripting topics

 ## Adding resources to the Mesh Cloud Scripting Service